 • Sustainability and circular economy: the Bio LNG case

 • Blue Growth

 Within the last session, four European H2020 initiatives to raise the environmental of the ports presented: COLEARIS, PIXEL, PortForward, and Docks The Future .presented.

-Reza Karimpour presented the DocksTheFuture and started with the main goal of the project which is To define the Port of the Future, meant as a near future (2030) which should face Challenges related to but not limited to: simplification and digitalization of processes, emission reduction, energy transition, the use of renewable, & electrification, smart grids, dredging, port-city interface, and etc.
+DocksTheFuture presented with the main goal of the project which is: To define the Port of the Future, meant as a near future (2030) which should face Challenges related to but not limited to: simplification and digitalization of processes, emission reduction, energy transition, the use of renewable, & electrification, smart grids, dredging, port-city interface, and etc.